moijafcor/Aliaxer/README.md

 - Determine which file is your terminal sourcing for aliases.
 In Bash usually is _~/.bashrc_, _~/.zshrc_ for Zsh where that file is sourced.
 You may need to uncommend the lines with the import.
 - Fill in the _config.ini_ settings: *sourced_aliases_path* is the path to the file your terminal import aliases from as seen on previous step; *aliases_dir* is the path to the directory that will contain your aliases files.
 The rest of the settings IMHO are optional but please take a look at them.
 - Run _run.py_ script for the first time using the *--append* switch, create your first alias and verify that every works.
-- Optionally you can create a _remotes_ file.
-Please see the Remotes section for instructions
+- Optionally, you can create a _remotes_ file for sourcing aliases from remotes files.
+Please see the *Using Remotes section* for instructions.

 ### Using Remotes